deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ##Data

 What's distribution of your data?
 Are you scaling it properly?
-In Deeplearning4j, there are a few different scaling/normalization techniques to be aware of.
+With Deeplearning4j, there are a different scaling and normalization techniques to keep in mind.

       DataSet d = ...;
       //zero mean and unit variance